jackdbd/nix-config/sops/README.md

 Any sensitive piece of configuration in this repository is encrypted with [age](https://github.com/FiloSottile/age).

-Whenever I need to edit an secret (e.g. rotate a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) every 3 months) I decrypt it on the fly using [SOPS](https://github.com/getsops/sops), which also takes are of re-encrypting it when I close it.
-The `.sops.yaml` file controls how SOPS behaves.
+Whenever I need to edit a secret in `secrets.yaml` (e.g. rotate a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) every 3 months) I decrypt that file on the fly using [SOPS](https://github.com/getsops/sops), which also takes are of re-encrypting the `secrets.yaml` when I close it.
+The SOPS configuration file `.sops.yaml` specifies which age public keys to use for encryption.

-The Nix package [sops-nix](https://github.com/Mic92/sops-nix) takes care of provisioning these secrets on my machines.
+The Nix package [sops-nix](https://github.com/Mic92/sops-nix) takes care of provisioning the secrets on my machines.

 ## ThinkPad X220